 While some of the provisions are not seen as consumer-friendly, the ABA says consumers have more control over communication channels today.

-A lot of the input points to the lack of consumer friendliness of some of the proposed changes.
+A lot of the initial input pointed to the lack of consumer friendliness of some of the proposed changes.

 The level of feedback reflects consumer concern about abusive debt collection practices, an area in which the CFPB has said it received the most number of complaints between 2011 and 2018.